-Policies public spending to keep pharmaceuticals under control face challenges.
+Policies to public spending keep on pharmaceuticals under control face challenges.
 These policies include' claw-backs, which are repayment orders against the industry in case of budget overshoots.
 For 2023, pre-agreed budget ceilings will probably be complied with, as authorities negotiated higher rebates.
 However, there seem to be difficulties, both in outpatient and inpatient settings, in controlling demand through compulsory prescribing protocols and rational prescribing practices (e.g. to prevent excessive use of antibiotics).